-

 Cross-listed: Human Rights, LAIS

-This course examines the role that Christian iconography played in the conquests of the 16th century and the radical new meanings that the same iconograpy took as time went on.
-It also reviews the visual strategies employed in the presentation of the heroes" of independence (Simón Bolivar, Miguel Hidalgo) and the ways in which art has contributed to the formation of national identities.
+This course examines the role that Christian iconography played in the conquests of the 16th century and the radical new meanings that the same iconography took as time went on.
+It also reviews the visual strategies employed in the presentation of the heroes of independence (Simón Bolivar, Miguel Hidalgo) and the ways in which art has contributed to the formation of national identities. -

 Religious Imagery in Latin America, Art History 273